-The vast majority of our tapas tours are 6 guests or fewer.
-During peak periods we run a limited number of tours of up to 7 or 8 guests.
+Our tapas tours are typically run with 6 guests or fewer.
+During our peak season we run a limited number of tours of up to 7 or 8 guests.
 Primarily we do this to cater for lone travellers who have few opportunities to enjoy Barcelona's culinary tour scene otherwise.

-If you prefer not to be joined by others, our private tours are available upon request – get in touch if you would like to create a private group.
+If you prefer not to be joined by others, our private tours are available upon request – get in touch if you would like to create a private tour.

 A tour is a wonderful way to introduce yourself to the city and the region, so we suggest including it at the beginning of your trip.

 Tickets for all tours must be purchased in advance.
 Space is highly limited due to the size of the establishments we will be visiting.
 To purchase tickets, please go to our bookings page and choose a date that works for you.

 Parents with infants and toddlers up to the age of 3 need not purchase a ticket for them.

 However, you will need to inform us if you will have an infant/small child with you so that space can be made accordingly.
 This is especially important for the wine excursion so that the correct vehicle can be arranged.